-And my attitude to coaching (read about it here) means the Yarra Tennis Coaching philosophy is built on the growth-mindset approach that is encouraging, positive and, above all, improvement (but without any bamboozling jargon).
+My attitude to coaching (read about it here) is built on the growth-mindset approach that is encouraging, positive and, above all, improvement (but without any bamboozling jargon).

 So if you’d like a free assessment of your game, or like to join one of the fastest-growing tennis clubs in Melbourne, call me today on 0414 373 586.

 Tennis Australia Master Club Professional (2013)